How your beef is processed is as important as how it is raised.

 But, when you choose grass fed, it is as important to know how the beef was processed as it is to know how it was raised.
 This is because most grass fed beef is mass processed, which can diminish the positive health benefits you are buying it for.

-1 Steer™ processing, one cow at a time, can significantly reduce the bacteria count in beef.
+1 Steer™ and 1 Cow™ processing, one cow at a time, can significantly reduce the potential for bacteria to grow in beef.
 Bacteria is found on all foods.
 Most often bacteria on USDA approved foods is at low levels that is not harmful.
 But the more bacteria that is on fresh food products, the greater the chances are it will diminish the integrity of the food faster and impact your health.
-Additionally, when you mix and process fresh food together, most often more and different kinds of bacteria grow and spread.
+Additionally, when you mix and process different beef sources together, more and different kinds of bacteria grow and spread.

 Aerobic Plate Count (APC) is a test that identifies bacterial populations to determine the sanitary quality, safety and potential shelf life of beef.
 According to Murray Brown Laboratories, an independent firm that runs APC tests, the industry average for fresh ground beef is 100,000 Colony Forming Units per gram (CFU/g), the same count average as prepackaged cut chicken.
 This level is acceptable for human consumption.
 A lower APC can be considered better and a higher APC less desirable than industry standards.

-Nurture Ranch 1 Steer™ Ground Beef has been found to have an APC that is 10X less than industry standards.
-This significantly lower count means the product can be considered 10X more likely to be cleaner, safer and fresher with a longer shelf life.
+Nurture Ranch 1 Steer™ and 1 Cow™ Ground Beef has been found to have an APC that is significantly lower and can be considered to be 100% more likely to be cleaner, safer and fresher with a longer shelf life.

 Unfortunately, most beef in the US, including grass fed beef, is mass processed.
 Even worse, the majority of grass fed beef sold as “Product of the USA” is not from the USA and is mass processed twice.
 That’s right, it has already mixed parts among multiple animals in another country, which can increase bacteria, before entering the USA - Food Safety News.